dijkstracula/solvent/paper/report.md

 [Solvent](https://github.com/dijkstracula/solvent) liquid typechecker for Python, that does not go wrong._

+> maybe a comment about why reconstruction is a more interesting problem?
+> namely, type-checking is useful but requires manual annotations. reconstruction
+> gives us push button automation

 The procedure described in the authors' initial work[@LiquidTypesPLDI08] is primarily motivated by the type _reconstruction_ problem: given a program absent type annotations, infer "the best" annotation for program